okeeffed/cheat-sheets/Machine-Learning-Intro.md

 Choose the test with the best information gain.

-__Pruning__
+**Pruning**

-- number of nodes influences the chance of overfit.
+*   number of nodes influences the chance of overfit.
-- restrict size - higher bias
-	- decreases the chance of an overfit
+*   restrict size - higher bias - decreases the chance of an overfit

 <div id="classification1"></div>